openstack/nova/doc/source/code-review.rst

   change its behavior nor should they set this in every ``nova.conf`` file to be sure.

-* Descriptions for the possible values.
+* Descriptions/Validations for the possible values.

     * If this is an option with numeric values (int, float), describe the edge cases (like the min value, max value, 0, -1).
     * If this is a DictOpt, describe the allowed keys.
-    * If this is a StrOpt, lookout for regex validations.
+    * If this is a StrOpt, list any possible regex validations, or provide a list of acceptable and/or prohibited values.

 * Interdependencies to other options.
 If other config options have to be considered when this config option gets changed, is this described?